favian-jpt/wiCrack/README.md

 The tool incorporates background data into its parameters via user input, eliminating the need for the user to know or memorize any parameters.<br>
 It is an automated penetration testing tool developed for wireless network penetration testing
 ## Includes
-*Aircrack-ng: Used for cracking WEP and WPA/WPA2-PSK keys.<br>
+- [ ] Aircrack-ng: Used for cracking WEP and WPA/WPA2-PSK keys.<br> 🥇
-*Airmon-ng: Used for enabling and disabling monitor mode on wireless interfaces.<br>
+- [ ] Airmon-ng: Used for enabling and disabling monitor mode on wireless interfaces.<br> 🥈
-*Aireplay-ng: Used for injecting packets into a wireless network to generate traffic.<br>
+- [ ] Aireplay-ng: Used for injecting packets into a wireless network to generate traffic.<br> 🥉
-*Airodump-ng: Used for capturing packets from wireless networks.<br>
+- [ ] Airodump-ng: Used for capturing packets from wireless networks.<br> 🔖
 ## Usage
 > git clone https://github.com/favian-jpt/wiCrack.git<br>
 > sudo chmod +x wiCrack.sh<br>